 The 32-bit snmpEngineBoots is converted to the first 4 octets (Most Significant Byte first) of our "salt".
 The 32-bit integer is then converted to the last 4 octet (Most Significant Byte first) of our "salt".
-The resulting "salt" is then XOR-ed with the pre-IV.
-The 8octet "salt" is then put into the privParameters field encoded as an OCTET STRING.
+The resulting "salt" is then XOR-ed with the pre-IV to obtain the IV.
+The 8-octet "salt" is then put into the privParameters field encoded as an OCTET STRING.
 The "salt" integer is then modified.
 We recommend that it be incremented by one and wrap when it reaches the maximum value.